 Japanese falconry (鷹狩 takagari) is said to have come to Japan from China around the 4th century CE and was practised by emperors, courtiers, and later by the samurai class well into the Edo period.

-In the Meiji Period the samurai monopoly on falconry was abolished, but many of the old traditions were lost in the process.
-Nowadays, falconry is still practised in ceremonial form in Yamagata and Akita and by enthusiasts in private clubs.
+In the Meiji Period, the samurai monopoly on falconry was abolished, but many of the old traditions were lost in the process.
+Nowadays, falconry is still practised in a ceremonial form in Yamagata and Akita and by enthusiasts in private clubs.

-The Tokugawa Art Museum in Nagoya, a vast exhibition of objects belonging to the Owari branch of the Tokugawa family, displays a collection of manuscripts and artifacts on takagari.
+The Tokugawa Art Museum in Nagoya, a vast exhibition of objects belonging to the Owari branch of the Tokugawa family, displays a collection of manuscripts and artefacts on takagari.

 Haniwa depicting a falconer from the Kofun Period; Yamato Bunkakan Museum in Nara

 ‘Heian eagle hunting’ by Kanō Shōsen’in (狩野勝川院, 1823-1880)

 Japanese book on falconry published in 1873 (National Diet Library)

 - Japan Falconers Association (in English and Japanese)

 - History of falconry in Japan: Woodcuts from the 19th century.